TechRetreat/learnathon/gamedev/part1.md

 // watch out! b is now {num: 6}
 ```

 You can also pass a function into another function.
 Some class types have methods that accept functions.
-For example, arrays have a method `forEach` which accepts a function and runs tha function for each item in the array.
+For example, arrays have a method `forEach` which accepts a function and runs that function for each item in the array.
 ```js
 var sum = 0;
 var items = [1, 2, 3, 4];